Chicago Journal of International Law

-The Chicago Journal of International Law is a semiannual, student-edited law review published by the University of Chicago Law School since spring 2000.
-The journal publishes articles covering international law, international relations, and related policy issues.
+The Chicago Journal of International Law is a semiannual, student-edited law review published by the University of Chicago Law School.
+Founded by Margaret Peterlin in 2000, the journal publishes articles covering international law, international relations, and related policy issues.
 Its articles are often interdisciplinary in focus, and the journal's format allows it to examine international legal issues in a broader cultural and political context.
 The Chicago Journal of International Law is one of the three student-edited law journals published at the University of Chicago Law School.

 Although relatively young, the journal has quickly gained attention in legal circles as a leading international law journal in terms of scholarly impact and influence.
 In a 2020 ranking of law journals based on a combination of the impact factor and citations, the Chicago Journal of International Law ranked 2nd among student-edited international and comparative law reviews.

 The journal's articles are covered by several academic abstracting services, including LegalTrac, EconLit, and CSA Worldwide Political Science Abstracts.
 The full text of the journal's articles is available via LexisNexis, Westlaw, ProQuest, and HeinOnline.